 Who should I talk to if I have questions?

-We have two full-time faculty members in economics.
 If you have questions about our economics course offerings or are considering a major in economics, please don’t hesitate to contact one of us for advising.